mbaranr/classify_cifar10/README.md

 ## Who This Is For

-This tutorial is intended for:
+This tutorial is made for:
 - students learning practical deep learning
 - engineers transitioning from “toy examples” to real pipelines
 - anyone looking to explore PyTorch’s full potential